Munich, Germany

 Marienplatz

-*Step into the heart of Munich at Marienplatz, a bustling square surrounded by stunning medieval architecture and the iconic Glockenspiel.
-Witness the lively atmosphere as locals and tourists gather t...
+At the heart of Munich lies Marienplatz, a bustling square surrounded by historic buildings, vibrant markets, and the iconic Glockenspiel.
+Witness the Rathaus' clock tower come to life with its charmi...

 4/5